 Met this adorable fella while eating our lunch.

 Today, he runs his own van-for-hire business and his restaurant definitely has improved.
 It’s good to note that your food may take time to be served since they’ll be cooking fresh dishes.
 It’s definitely worth the wait when you’re in Camotes Island with kids tagged along.

 Fun at the beach!

 We stayed in Camotes for two days and it’s all about the beach for the kids.
 Both of them love going for a swim and Kai just enjoys playing in the powdery white sand since we brought his toys along.
 We left from Santiago Bay Resort at around 11:30 a.m. so we can catch the ferry, which leaves at 1 p.m.

 Tip: Get the number of the tricycle driver who drove you to your hotel so you can ask him to pick you up once you’re ready to leave the island.

 If you want a leisure beach vacation in Cebu, Philippines, Camotes is the place you need to check out.
-What do you think of Camotes?
+What do you think of traveling to Camotes Island with kids?
 Hit the comments section below!